Mountain-Contractors-Supply/pimcore/README.md

 ### Setup instructions

 1. Clone the repository
-1. Update the `origin` remote to point to your client-specific repository: `git remote set-url origin <new repository URL>`
-1. Update the name of your main branch, e.g. `git branch -m main`
-1. Update the `name` property in `composer.json` to match your project's name
-1. Update the `.env` property `APP_NAME` to match your project's name
-1. Update the `.env.` properties ending in `_EXTERNAL` with unused port values (i.e. those that don't conflict with other apps you may be running)
 1. Under the `.secrets` directory:
     1. Create a file called `kernel-secret` and add a random 32-character string to it.
     1. Create a file called `pimcore-product-key` and add your Pimcore product key to it.